FHIR/FSHSchool/content/docs/goFSH/installation/_index.md

 * **MINOR**: Contains new or modified features, while maintaining backwards compatibility within the major version.
 * **PATCH**: Contains minor updates and bug fixes, while maintaining backwards compatibility within the major version.

+{{% alert title="Warning" color="warning" %}}
+Releases prior to 1.0.0 are considered pre-releases, and may introduce breaking changes in minor version increments.
+{{% /alert %}}

 ## Updating or Reverting GoFSH

 To update GoFSH to the latest version, re-run: